prinx/rejoice-docs/current/first-application.md

     return 'alphabetic|min_len:3|max_len:50';
 }
 ```
-We are defining that the response should be all letters, with a minimum length 3 and a maximum of 50.
+We are defining that the response should be all letters, with at least 3 characters and at most 50.
 This is the simplest yet equally-powerful way to validate in Rejoice.
 There are other way to validate.
 Learn more about the validation [here](menu/validation.md).

 ## The saveAs method
 Every response sent by the user is stored in the session.
 You may want to modify the user's response before it is stored in the session.
 Let's say here we want to capitalise the name of the user before it is saved.
 We can easily do it using the `saveAs` method.
 It takes the user's response as parameter.